octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.34 - 2025-11-04 =
+* Started to roll out new 'Test Details' feature to some formats.
+This allows the user to test the details are valid when entering them before continuing any further.

 = 2.5.33 - 2025-11-04 =
 * Updated license functionality to also consider upcoming annual pricing model